peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public object ToObject(
         System.Type t);

  Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper parameter for more information.
 This method doesn't use a CBORTypeMapper parameter to restrict which data types are eligible for Plain-Old-Data serialization.

-Java offers no easy way to express a generic type, at least none as easy as C#'s `typeof`  operator.
+Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof` typeof operator.
 The following example, written in Java, is a way to specify that the return value will be an ArrayList of String objects.

     Type arrayListString = new ParameterizedType(){ public Type[] getActualTypeArguments(){ /* Contains one type parameter, String */